 #1 Spaces for collaboration

-One of the main reasons staff are going back into work at all these days is to collaborate, swap ideas and share knowledge.
-So it’s no wonder that, for many larger firms in particular, these spaces are increasingly a priority.
+One of the main reasons staff are going back to work these days is to collaborate, swap ideas and share knowledge.
+So it’s no wonder that, for many larger firms, in particular, these spaces are increasingly a priority.
 Small meeting rooms are being opened up and bigger, more comfortable and more inspiring collaborative spaces are replacing them.

 #2 More open spaces